How I Transformed an Unused Walkway into a Thriving Grow Room

 Transitioning to Raised Garden Beds

 Once the seedlings are strong enough, they need an outdoor home.
-To extend this project outdoors, I added five raised garden beds in the courtyard just beyond the walkway.
+To extend this project outdoors, I added five raised garden beds in the courtyard just beyond the walkway with matching happy yellow umbrellas.
 These beds create an easy transition for the plants while maximizing growing space.
 Raised beds are my go-to because they offer great soil control, better drainage, and are easier for residents in their 70's and 80's.

 The Result?
 A Walkway That Works Hard